-It is important to not that although the climatic causes of disease are important, in practice, exterior pathogenic factors such as Wind-Heat or Wind-Cold are clinically more relevant as patterns of disharmony rather than as causes of disease.
-In other words, although the cause of a Wind-Heat pattern may be said to be in some cases climatic wind and heat, it is the pattern of Wind-Heat that is clinically significant and requiring treatment.
+It is important to note that although the climatic causes of disease are important, in practice, Exterior pathogenic factors such as Wind Heat or Wind Cold are clinically more relevant as patterns of disharmony rather than as causes of disease.
+In other words, although the cause of a Wind Heat pattern may be said to be in some cases climatic Wind and Heat, it is the pattern of Wind Heat that is clinically significant and requiring treatment.

 Each of the six Pernicious Influences is associated with a certain season during which it is more prevalent.
-For instance diseases caused by Wind relate to Spring, the Wood element and its two associated Organs, Liver and Gall Bladder.
+For instance diseases caused by Wind relate to Spring, the Wood element and its two associated Organs, the Liver and the Gall Bladder.
 Heat and Summer-Heat relate to Summer and are associated with the Fire Element involving the Heart and circulation; and the Earth Element involving digestion, assimilation includes the Stomach and the Spleen.
-Dampness relates to both humidity and Winter weather, which stresses the Earth-Spleen function of assimilation and digestion.
-Dryness, associated with Autumn, can injure the Metal-Lungs function.
-Finally, Cold is associated with Winter and can injure the Water-Kidneys-Adrenals, which are the root of Yin and Yang for the entire body.
+Dampness relates to both humidity and Winter weather, which stresses the Earth Spleen function of assimilation and digestion.
+Dryness, associated with Autumn, can injure the Metal Lungs function.
+Finally, Cold is associated with Winter and can injure the Water Kidneys Adrenals, which are the root of Yin and Yang for the entire body.

 When the Internal Organs are imbalanced, or there are pathological changes caused by bacteria, chemicals or other factors in the body, syndromes similar to Wind, Cold, Heat, Dampness, Dryness and Summer Heat may occur.
 Because their characteristics are similar, they are distinguished from the six External Influences and named Internal Pernicious Influences.
 In this case, the body manifests similar signs and symptoms to those of the External Influences with an important difference: the illness does not usually come on suddenly nor are there normally fever or chills.
 They are often related to chronic diseases.
 All Pernicious Influences, however, reflect their climatic conditions and are treated accordingly.